-Reports written by CSPS officers, reports received from Campus Security Authorities, Student Development professionals and other University officials, and information gathered from the SPD are used to track crime activity on campus.
+Reports written by CSPS officers, reports received from Campus Security Authorities, Student Affairs professionals and other University officials, and information gathered from the SPD are used to track crime activity on campus.
+Crime statistics from SPD are requested and reviewed on an annual basis.

-During the calendar year 2018, a publically accessible hard copy of the Daily Crime Log and Fire Log could be found in the lobby of the Huetter Mansion during business hours Monday-Friday.
+During the calendar year 2019, a publicly accessible hard copy of the Daily Crime Log and Fire Log could be found in the lobby of the Huetter Mansion during business hours Monday-Friday.
+The Daily Crime Log was also available to current GU community members online on the MyGU webpage.
+The log is maintained by the Clery Compliance Coordinator, or a designee in their absence.
 The Daily Crime Log and Fire Log disclose all criminal incidents, alleged criminal incidents and fires that are reported to CSPS.
 The Daily Crime Log includes the location, nature, date occurred, date reported, and disposition of each incident.
 Crimes are entered within two business days of when it was reported to CSPS.
 The Fire Log includes the date a fire was reported, the nature of the fire, the date and time of the fire, and the general location of the fire.